MiguelP009/MuTorere/README.md

 # Mu Torere AI Project

 This project implements the traditional **Mu Torere** board game with artificial intelligence agents to experiment with reinforcement learning (RL).
-The goal is to pit a reinforcement learning agent against a random agent or another RL agent and analyze its learning process.
+The goal is to pit a reinforcement learning agent against a random agent, another RL agent, or a human player, and analyze its learning process.

 ## Features
 - **Game Simulation**: Implements the Mu Torere board game logic.
 - **Reinforcement Learning Agent**: Learns optimal strategies using Q-learning.
 - **Random Agent**: Provides a simple baseline for comparison.
+- **RealPlayerAgent**: Allows a human player to interact with the game via the console.
 - **Training Data Analysis**: Includes a Python tool for visualizing the learning process.

 ---